 My parents achieved GED educations, most everyone in my immediate family did.
 I was a breakout, and chased book smarts.
 Now, let's be clear, they got PHDs in street smarts, no doubt about that.
 But those stories I will save for another time.

 With my college education from Howard University, I leveraged a Harvard Business education to follow.
 With these two scripts added to my DNA, my life would change profoundly.
 On my fortieth birthday, one of my closest friends asked me at my roasting among 20 other friends, "How does it feel to be a millionaire?"
-This was not a question I was prepared to answer.
+This was a question I was not prepared to answer.
 It isn't even a question I had ever been asked before.
 So I fumbled it.
 I sort of went for a two point punt rather than go all in on my response.
 I think I was caught off guard and maybe even a bit embarrassed by the question.

 I do know that if asked today, I would have a surprisingly different response.
 My thinking about money and wealth might surprise you, but I hope it also helps you by seeing a profoundly transparent perspective.
 END OF PART ONE